 - 0%: Binge eating followed by self-induced vomiting or other measures to prevent weight gain, or resistance to weight gain even when below expected minimum weight, with diagnosis of an eating disorder but without incapacitating episodes.

-A VA disability lawyer can help you build a compelling appeal and is eager to get started.
-Call (888) 392-5392 for VA disability legal help.
+A VA disability advocate can help you build a compelling appeal and is eager to get started.
+Call (888) 373-4722 for VA disability advocacy help.